Ursulavallejo/drakens-sked/README.md

      - Adjusted Sass styles and media queries for fluid, responsive layouts.
      - In Sprint 2, focused on reactivity issues when navigating between routes via UI buttons and browser navigation arrows.
 Added watchers to handle `to.name === 'Recept'` and `to.name === 'PlayReceptView'`, triggering the correct visibility toggles.

+- **localStorage usage**: The application checks localStorage on mount to auto-fill username and favorite meal.
+If these keys (userName and favoriteMeal) exist, the user is greeted and the favorite meal filter is pre-selected.

+- **Filtering logic**:

+  FilterPanel.vue uses v-model for selectedDifficulties and selectedMealTypes.

+  A computed property filteredRecipes returns only recipes matching all active filters.

+- **Game assets**: Quiz questions and memory card images are stored locally in src/assets/games/.

+- **Flip-book library**: The logic in PlayReceptView.vue calls setupPageInteraction() on mounted() to create the book-like page-turn experience, with custom CSS media queries for mobile, tablet, and desktop.

 4. **UX/UI Highlights**

    - **Notebook-Style Design**: Each recipe and each instruction page render over a notebook-like background (inspired by a CodePen), reinforcing the feel of a digital cookbook.